The startling stories of six plane crash sole survivors after India Air tragedy

 Who: Juliane Koepcke, aged 17

-Nevertheless, they were looking forward to reuniting with their father and husband for the Christmas holidays in 1971.
+Nevertheless, they were looking forward to reuniting with Juliane’s father for the Christmas holidays.

-But the aircraft was hit by lightning mid-air, causing a fire on the right wing which then fell off.
-As the plane dived down into the Peruvian rainforest, Juliane found herself outside the aircraft in a freefall, dropping 10,000ft still strapped to her seat.
+But the aircraft was hit by lightning mid-air, causing a fire on the right wing, which then detached.
+As the plane dived down into the Peruvian rainforest, Juliane found herself outside the aircraft in a freefall, dropping 10,000ft while still strapped to her seat.

 Juliane later told the BBC: “I found out that she [Maria Koepcke] also survived the crash but was badly injured and she couldn’t move.
 She died several days later.
 I dread to think what her last days were like.”